Geisha (coffee): History

-Growing and Processing
+Production method

 Geisha coffee begins with picking the ripest cherries.
 Producers prefer hand-picked cherries as it helps ensure only properly ripe coffee cherries are harvested.
 The riper the cherry means the resulting coffee will have a sweeter flavor profile.
 The cherries then go through quality inspection.
 Some producers have the technology to put their cherries into a machine which determines the quality of the cherries.
 Some smaller producers have workers sort through the picked cherries by hand.
 The cherries are processed either by means of wet or dry methods.
 Washed coffees are often described as 'cleaner' and more delicate in the cup (i.e., during drinking), lighter-bodied, and with a brighter, better-defined acidity and brighter fruit notes.
 Washed coffees are also described as more balanced (i.e., lacking particularly strong tasting notes or biases).
 Dry-processed (natural) coffees tend to be fuller-bodied, fruitier, sweeter and less acidic, although in some cases the acidity is more pronounced and easier to define.

 After those methods are complete, the producers end with a Geisha coffee bean.

-Flavor profile
+Flavor

-The flavor profile of Geisha coffee is one aspect that contributes to its renown.
+The flavor profile of Geisha coffee is one aspect that contributes to its popularity.
 Geisha is known for its sweet flavor and aroma of floral notes, jasmine, chocolate, honey, and even black tea.
-These sweet floral notes, and complex flavor profiles are some of the many characteristics that Geisha coffee shares with most other African coffees.
-Additionally, this unique flavor is also one of the contributing factors for Geisha's high price tag and prestige.
+These sweet floral notes and complex flavor profiles are characteristics that Geisha coffee shares with many other African coffees.
+This flavor is also one of the contributing factors for Geisha's high price tag.
 Whilst it may be difficult to pinpoint a flavour profile to any specific coffee area, the differences between (and even identification of) many of the coffee areas can be made by experienced coffee cuppers.
-Gesha is the home of the world-famous Gesha (Geisha) coffee, and this origin is now starting to produce its own very high quality washed, semi-washed, and dry-processed coffees.
-Gesha (Geisha) coffee grown within and outside Ethiopia is noted for its outstanding aroma and flavour, with notes of jasmine, black tea, and tropical fruit, and for profound sweetness.
-For these reasons, Gesha (Geisha) coffee is sought-after and usually commands a high price.
+Gesha is the home of Gesha (Geisha) coffee, and this origin is now starting to produce its own washed, semi-washed, and dry-processed coffees.
+Gesha (Geisha) coffee grown within and outside Ethiopia is noted for its aroma and flavour, with notes of jasmine, black tea, and tropical fruit, and for sweetness.
+For these reasons, the Gesha (Geisha) coffee is sought-after and usually sells at a high price.